elisejiuqizhang/jax-lmu/README.md

 ### Experiments on MNIST

-MNIST dataset will be loaded from PyTorch.
+MNIST dataset will be loaded from TensorFlow.
 I ran the following command to install additional requirements for the experiments on MNIST.

-    pip install torch torchvision
-    pip install scikit-learn==1.1.3
-    pip install tqdm==4.64.1
-    pip install ipywidgets
+    pip install tensorflow tensorflow_datasets